 - Whisk melted butter, crushed garlic, and ranch seasoning in a small bowl.
 Brush the tops and sides of the rolls.
 At this point, you can either cover and refrigerate the rolls or bake them immediately.

-- When you're ready to bake the tri-tip sliders, preheat the oven to 350 degrees F. Cover the pan with foil and bake the sandwiches for 15 minutes.
+- When you're ready to bake the tri-tip sliders, preheat the oven to 350°F. Cover the pan with foil and bake the sandwiches for 15 minutes.
 Remove foil and bake for an additional 5 minutes.
 Use a sharp knife to slice into individual portions and serve the steak sandwiches while hot.

 Notes

 - Although tri-tip sliders are amazing as-is, adding your favorite sauce takes them to a whole new level.
-I love adding BBQ sauce to my individual tri-tip sliders.
+I love adding huckleberry BBQ sauce to my individual tri-tip sliders.
 However, you may prefer mustard, horseradish, chipotle aioli, or plain mayonnaise.
-If you want to push the envelope a bit, add some huckleberry chutney or Chimichurri sauce.
+If you want to push the envelope a bit, add some huckleberry chutney or Cilantro chimichurri sauce.

 - If you love mushrooms, they would be delicious in these sandwiches.
 Just sauté some at the same time you sauté the onions.